Program

 Championing the Localization of the UNCRPD: Local and Regional Government’s Commit to Change

-Organized by: United Cities and Local Governments
+Organized by: United Cities and Local Governments, German Federal Ministry for Economic Cooperation and Development (BMZ)

 Location: